-LISAs are treated as estate assets on death, and could be liable to inheritance tax.
+ISAs, including LISAs, are treated as estate assets on death, and could be liable to inheritance tax.
 They would also need to be liquidated and passed on as cash.

 Pensions have very attractive treatment on death, with no tax payable by the recipient whatsoever if death occurs before age 75, and taxed as income on the recipient after 75.
-Pension benefits are not ordinareily included in estate assets and so shouldn’t attract inheritance tax.
+Pension benefits are not ordinarily included in estate assets and so shouldn’t attract inheritance tax.

 A common misconception is that getting your tax relief at the start of the process is more effective than at the end because the money has time to compound.